GhalebKhaled/aui/readme.md

 WHERE club='Real Madrid' OR club = 'Barcelona'
 GROUP BY club;
 ```
+the can decide which club has higher `total_tweets`

 2. Total reactions per club, select top 3 clubs
 ```